layouts-css/tailwindcss-plugin/README.md

 Say goodbye to flexbox or grid headaches and create HTML layouts with ease!

-Yes - you can center a div with ease - we've.... figured (out the) layout 😉.
+Yes - you can center a div with ease 😉.

-Figured Layout CSS makes it a breeze to layout you HTML with it's easy-to-understand CSS layout classes, modeled after Figma's Auto Layout.
+layout-css makes it a breeze to layout you HTML with it's easy-to-understand CSS layout classes, modeled after Figma's Auto Layout.
-As a Tailwind CSS plugin, you can combine Figured Layout's intuitive layout classes with the power of Tailwind CSS.
+As a Tailwind CSS plugin, you can combine Layout's intuitive layout classes with the power of Tailwind CSS.
 <br/>

 <hr/>